PennyLeScroche/PennyLeScroche.github.io/notes.md

 **Negative Aspects** - something you're afraid of or running from, something that holds you back

 The Ship should have a character sheet
+Ship Rating - shows overall quality and describes thr ship Ship Aspects
+- Engine
+- Hull
+- Cargo
+- Navigation
+- Communications
+- Stealth
+- Weapons

 System for hired help

 The strangeness of the cosmos changes you?
-Advancement for experience the unexplainable and surviving
+Advancement for Discovery

 #### Game about magic